pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 1. Starts Apache Kafka, Apache Zookeeper, Pinot Controller, Pinot Broker, and Pinot Server in the same container.
 2. Creates `airlineStats` table
-3. Launches a standalone data ingestion job
-   * Builds Pinot segments under a given directory of Avro files for table `airlineStats`
-   * Pushes built segments to Pinot controller
+3. Launches a standalone data ingestion job that builds segments under a given directory of Avro files for table `airlineStats` and pushes the segments to the Pinot Controller.
-4. Launches a** **stream of flights stats
+4. Launches a stream of flights stats
 5. Publishes data to a Kafka topic `airlineStatsEvents` to be subscribed to by Pinot
 6. Issues sample queries to Pinot&#x20;